fossasia/publiccode.asia/site/content/openletter.en.md

 sigtable: true
 ---

 Publicly funded software has to be [Free and Open Source Software][fs].
-While there are plenty of good reasons for that, many politicians don't know about them yet.
+While there are plenty of good reasons for this, many politicians don't know about them yet.

 {{< fsdefinition type="box">}}

-That's where you can help!
-Sign the open letter to give our message more weight, like **{{< count type="signatures" >}} people** and **{{< count type="organisations" >}} organisations** before you did.
-We will hand over the letter and signatures to your representatives and make sure that they understand: Public Money?
+This is where you can help!
+Sign the open letter to give our message more weight. **{{< count type="signatures" >}} people** and **{{< count type="organisations" >}} organisations** have already signed.
+We will hand over the letter and signatures to your representatives and make sure that they understand that: Public Money?
 Public Code!

 > ## Public Money?
 Public Code!
 >